At a Glance

 The popularity of cryptocurrency is mainly rooted in the currency’s accessibility to investors, security measures, and rapid transaction processing.

 When it was first made available to the public, you could only buy and trade cryptocurrency on select platforms.
-Now, however, a rising number of brokers are offering crypto trading and adding cryptocurrencies as options for company investment policies like 401(k) plans.
+Now, however, a rising number of brokers are offering crypto trading, including Interactive Brokers, Robinhood, Paybis, and Webull, to name a few.
+Furthermore, many of them have been adding cryptocurrencies as options for company investment policies like 401(k) plans.
 With new cryptocurrencies entering the market, it’s getting much easier for consumers to start using crypto.

 Many businesses are now accepting cryptocurrency as a payment option.
 El Salvador now accepts Bitcoin as legal tender, and world governments are considering following suit.
 You can even use bitcoin to invest in real estate, which is just one of the many things to know about real estate and cryptocurrency.
 It’s safe to say that cryptocurrency is here to stay.